Azure/aad-pod-identity/README.md

 ```
 #### Create User Azure Identity

-Get the client id and resource id for the identity
+Get the client id and resource id for the identity.
+Note: the resouce group should be the same with resource group that host the agents, which is MC_<resouce group name>_<resource name>_<resource location>.
 ```
 az identity create -g <resourcegroup> -n <managedidentity-resourcename>
 ```